 But the loss of his business went beyond its financial implications.
 Yes, his business was profitable but more than that, it was his passion.
 “It was the satisfaction of placing people in the right jobs.
 Letting that go made me very sad,” he recounted.

 Read More: 5 Films to Help Inspire Your Job Search in the New Normal

 It took the support of his friends to keep him out of depression.
 They came alongside him, putting their heads together to find jobs for him.
 Coupled with help from Bizlink and the Singapore Association of the Visually Handicapped (SAVH), he managed to secure a job at a laundry factory.
 That’s when things started to look up.

-Today, Mr. Seah is a guide coordinator and facilitator at Dialogue in the Dark, where he enjoys interacting with visitors and educating them on blindness.
-He’s also a Chinese ink painting and calligraphy artist, a title that has put him in headlines several times.
+Today, Wesley is a guide coordinator and facilitator at Dialogue in the Dark, where he enjoys interacting with visitors and educating them on blindness.
+He’s also a Chinese ink painting and calligraphy artist, a title that has put him in the headlines several times.

 But getting there wasn’t easy.
-We spoke to Mr. Seah to find out how he not only managed to overcome his adversity, but emerge even stronger.
+We spoke to Wesley to find out how he not only managed to overcome his adversity but emerge even stronger.
 These are our takeaways:

 1. Don’t be afraid to ask for help

-Every step of his journey, Mr. Seah was never alone.
+Every step of his journey, Wesley was never alone.
 In fact, he acknowledges that he was only able to get through with people’s help.

 “My friends talked me out of depression.
 Bizlink and SAVH set up interviews for me.
 Even my employer at the laundry factory went through great lengths to hire me, experimenting with new tech and getting my colleagues to help me along,” he gushed.